Sprinter05/gochat/doc/SPECIFICATION.md

 ### User accounts

-User accounts in the server will be identified by a **lowercase username** and an **RSA Public Key**.
+User accounts in the server will be identified by a **username** (can only contain lowercase letters and numbers, without spaces) and an **RSA Public Key**.
 Said key must be `4096` bits and whenever used as an argument, it must be in **PKIX, ASN.1 DER** format.
 Usernames cannot be changed but the server is free to decide how to handle usernames when an account is deleted (for example, allowing new users to register using that dangling username).

 #### User registration